goulartdev/gee-app-test/README.md

 A simple app that loads a Landsat 8 image from Google Earth Engine into Open Layers.
-The visualization is the calculated NDVI for that image, with low values in red and high values is green.
+The visualization is the calculated NDVI for that image, with low values in red and high values in green.

 ![Landsat image showing NDVI](public/ndvi.jpg?raw=true)